quantfinlib/screamer/docs/index.rst

-Here is an example that does a least squared fit a 2nd degree polynomial `y = ax^2 + bx + c` to a sliding window of length 50, and then return the slope of that polynomial.
+Here is an example of a stream processor that does a least-squares-fit of a 2nd degree polynomial `y = ax^2 + bx + c` to a sliding window of the last 50 values.
+After fitting it return the slope of that polynomial.
 The slope gets fed into a second stream processor that returns the sign of that slope (upward or downward trending).

 .. image:: /img/3lines.png
    :target: /img/3lines.png